rubikproxy/rubikproxy-rocket/README.md

 # RubikProxy

-RubikProxy is a VS Code extension that adds a status bar item for quick access to the RubikProxy webpage and other useful links.
+RubikProxy's is a VS Code extension that adds a status bar item for quick access to the RubikProxy webpage and other useful links.

 ## Features